-Complaints will be collated by the Quality & Continuous Improvement Team for the monitoring and analysis of trends or patterns, identifying areas of improvement across the organisation and to ensure learning has been implemented at a local level from the original complaint.
+Complaints will be collated by the Quality & Continuous Improvement Team for the monitoring and analysis of trends or patterns, identifying areas of improvement across the organisation and to ensure learning has been implemented at a local and organisational level.

-3.13 Reporting Complaints
+3.15 Reporting Complaints

-The Quality & Continuous Improvement Team will prepare a report regarding all complaints, together with their outcome and any recommendations for changes to practice resulting from learning derived from the process every two months.
+The Quality & Continuous Improvement Team will prepare a report regarding all complaints, together with their outcome and any recommendations for changes to practice resulting from learning derived from the process every 3 months for reporting to committee.
+Services retain the responsibility to learn from and implement learning and improvements to their practice as a result of complaints, concerns and compliments, aided by the Quality team.